1N4B0M9/Bookly/README.md

 <p align="center">
  <img src="https://github.com/user-attachments/assets/cca32cca-a2e0-4ec2-8637-8b29a02ef616" alt="logo_updated_v2" width="200">
 </p>
-Upload an image or take a picture like this, then tell the prommpt what you are in the mood to read and it will give you personalized recomendations!
+Upload an image or take a picture like shown, then describe what you are interested to read and it will give you personalized recomendations!

 &nbsp;&nbsp;&nbsp;
 &nbsp;